Delphictunic/onnx-cmsis-repair/README.md

 # CMSIS-NN Graph Repair Tool

 A deterministic, static ONNX graph repair tool that automatically zero-pads weight and bias tensors to satisfy CMSIS-NN fast-path alignment constraints, without requiring retraining.
 The transformation preserves original model behavior while reshaping internal dimensions to fully unlock optimized kernel routing on ARM Cortex-M microcontrollers.

-CMSIS-NN is Arm’s embedded neural network library that provides highly optimized integer and DSP-accelerated kernels for efficient inference on resource-constrained microcontrollers.
+CMSIS-NN is Arm's embedded neural network library that provides highly optimized integer and DSP-accelerated kernels for efficient inference on resource-constrained microcontrollers.

 ---

 ## Motivation

 CMSIS-NN selects optimized kernels at runtime via wrapper functions that inspect tensor dimensions before dispatching.
-A model exported with channels that do not satisfy alignment requirements silently falls through to scalar fallback kernels degrading inference throughput on Cortex-M devices with no warning at compile time.
+A model exported with channels that do not satisfy alignment requirements silently falls through to scalar fallback kernels — degrading inference throughput on Cortex-M devices with no warning at compile time.

-Existing toolchains do not address this gap, the standard workflow is to retrain with aligned channel counts.
+Existing toolchains do not address this gap.
+The standard workflow is to retrain with aligned channel counts.
 This tool performs the alignment as a post-export graph transformation, preserving model semantics while unlocking fast-path dispatch.

 ---

 ## Novelty

-- **Constraint knowledge base built from CMSIS-NN wrapper source (open source github files)** — every alignment requirement is traced to an exact routing condition in the wrapper file. knowledge_base/constraints.py contains constraints from cmsis-nn documentation, this information is not assumed and strictly coherant to the original implementation.
+- **Constraint knowledge base built from CMSIS-NN wrapper source** — every alignment requirement is traced to an exact routing condition in the C wrapper. `knowledge_base/constraints.py` derives constraints directly from the CMSIS-NN implementation — nothing is assumed or heuristic.
-- **Union-Find propagation of ONNX op semantics** — dimension variables are coupled by the shape compatibility rules of each operation (node) type, so padding one tensor automatically identifies all tensors that must move together (crucial in stability and unchanged behaviour).
+- **Union-Find propagation of ONNX op semantics** — dimension variables are coupled by the shape compatibility rules of each operation type, so padding one tensor automatically identifies all tensors that must move together — crucial for stability and unchanged behaviour.
 - **Three-class violation taxonomy** — FREE, COUPLED, and LOCKED violations are distinguished before any patch is attempted, giving a clear audit trail of what was changed and why.
 - **Reshape safety detection** — tensors that feed into Reshape nodes with hardcoded shape constants are locked rather than silently patched, preventing shape mismatches downstream.